invariantlabs-ai/docs/docs/guardrails/rules.md

 ## Setting Up Your LLM Client

-To get started with guardrailing, you have to setup your LLM client to use [Invariant Gateway](../gateway/index.md):
+To get started with guardrailing, you have to set up your LLM client to use [Invariant Gateway](../gateway/index.md):

-**Example:** Setting Up Your OpenAI client to use Guardrails
+**Example:** Setting up your OpenAI client to use Guardrails.
 ```python hl_lines='8 9 10 16 17 18 19 20 21 22 23 24'
 import os
 from openai import OpenAI